Vaqxin/bluuPanda-Chat-App/README.md

 # bluuPanda Chat App

-This is a chat app created for Hive's coding challenge but will continue as a community resource.
+This is a chat app created as coding challenge for myself but will continue as a community resource.

 Built with React + Meteor + ES2015